lioTauhid/QBangla-Dictionary/README.md

 * Cross platform
   - Windows.
   - Linux.
-  - Android
+  - Android.
-  - MacOS, IOS (Build from source)
+  - MacOS, IOS (Build from source).

 ## How To Use